 The Fantastic Four have not exactly had a very successful screen career prior to this.
 There was a cartoon series The Fantastic Four (1967) produced by Hanna-Barbera, which only lasted for 20 episodes.
 Johnny Storm/The Human Torch was originally announced as a stand-alone character in his own tv series as part of the slate of Marvel tv adaptations made during the 1970s along with The Amazing Spider-Man (1977-8), The Incredible Hulk (1977-81), Dr. Strange (1978) but was nixed because of the cost of the visual effects and when some tv executive decided that this might inspire kids to set fire to themselves and jump off buildings.
 The Four were next incarnated as an animated tv series The Fantastic Four (1978) from DePatrie-Freling, where Johnny Storm was ignominiously replaced by a new character Herbie the Robot (who was briefly incorporated into the comic-book).
 Around the same time, Hanna-Barbera produced their own version of The Thing (1978), where Ben Grimm became a teenager who merely transformed into The Thing whenever he put on a special ring.
 The Fantastic Four also appeared more successfully, along with various other Marvel characters, in a further animated series The Fantastic Four (1994-6).

 There was considerable interest in the Fantastic Four as a film property during the 1990s.
 The rights fell into the hands of B-budget producer Roger Corman, who also owned Spider-Man around the same time.
 Along with Germanys Constantin Film, Corman produced a movie The Fantastic Four (1994), directed by Oley Sassone and featuring Alex Hyde-White as Reed Richards, Jay Underwood as Johnny Storm, Rebecca Staab as Susan Storm and Michael Bailey Smith as Ben Grimm.
 The film has a bizarre legend to it in that it was purportedly made with the intention that it never be released.
-The reasons for this are complicated.
 It appears that around this time the rights to The Fantastic Four were also sought by Chris Columbus, the director of Home Alone (1990), Bicentennial Man (1999) and Harry Potter and the Sorcerers Stone (2001), who wanted to make his own big-budget adaptation.
 Constantin Films option on the rights was due to expire unless a film was made.
 Making a film meant that the rights would vastly increase in value.
 Constantin realised that they needed to make their film quickly before the rights expired and so turned to low-budget producer Roger Corman and expended only a miserly $2 million budget.
 The cast and crew were reported to not know that the film was made with the intention of never being released.
 However, this version survives in bootleg versions and is not entirely as bad as its reputation has it.
+An entire documentary Doomed: The Untold Story of Roger Cormans The Fantastic Four (2015) was made in an attempt to get to the bottom of what happened.

 Chris Columbus stays on as executive producer here but one is glad that he did not end up directing one suspects, going by the banality of his films, which substitute mindless effects for anything of dramatic substance, that he would have made an insipid adaptation.
 Some of the other names that were once announced to direct this version from Raja Gosnell of Scooby-Doo (2002) fame and actor Sean Astin did not exactly inspire either.
 Nor did the director finally assigned to this version, Tim Story, whose previous films, Barbershop (2002) and Taxi (2004), failed to get one enthused about anything.
 On the plus side, the film did boast a script written by Mark Frost, a writer on tvs Hill Street Blues (1981-7) and the co-creator of the cult tv series Twin Peaks (1990-1).